 Bitcoin Rally Not Over Yet, Binance Whales Behind New ATH

-Funding rates remain slightly positive,Speculate virtual currency reflecting restrained use of leverage by traders.
+Funding rates remain slightly positive,What kind of currency is virtual currency reflecting restrained use of leverage by traders.
 Open interest is rising in sync with price, not because of new leveraged positions, but due to organic spot demand.

 ETF inflows continue to act as a powerful engine for price appreciation.
 Since mid-April, over $49 billion has poured into Bitcoin ETFs, signaling steady institutional appetite.